-Ultimately, we turned the argument on its head and stated that it was not Louise who had to prove that Alice was not a full blood sibling but rather it was Michael’s job as Administrator.
-Part of the Administrator’s job is to identify who the correct beneficiaries are and he had not made any attempt to do so.
+Ultimately, we turned the argument on its head and said that it was not Louise who had to prove that Alice was not a full blood sibling, but rather it was Michael’s job as Administrator.
+Part of the Administrator’s role is to identify who the correct beneficiaries are and he had not made any attempt to do so.

-I still think it would have been a great case to take to Court though.
+I still think it would have been a great case to take to Court.
 If we could show the burden of proof was on Michael, I feel sure we would have won.
 But at the end of the day, the parties probably made the right decision.
-At least there was some inheritance left to give away.
+At least there was some inheritance still left to give away!

 How we can help